Winter Break: Into the Vortex

 We had three rules as we began conceiving this trip:

-1) it had to be somewhere where the scenery was the polar opposite of our New England home,
+1) it had to be somewhere where the scenery was the polar opposite of New England, where we live,

 2) it had to be somewhere we’d never been, and,